Warning: package 'deSolve' was built under R version 4.3.1

 }

-With the transitions identified, user can then define the model in denim.
+With the transitions identified, the user can then define the model in denim.

-When using denim, the model structure is given as a list of key-value pairs where
+When using denim DSL, the model structure is given as a set of key-value pairs where

-• key is a string showing the transition direction between compartments
+• key shows the transition direction between compartments in the format of compartment -> out_compartment.

-• value is the built-in distribution function that describe the transition
+• value is either a built-in distribution function that describe the transition or a mathematical expression.

 Model configurations

-Similar to deSolve, denim also ask users to provide the initial values and any additional parameters in the form of named vectors.
+Similar to deSolve, denim also ask the users to provide the initial values and any additional parameters in the form of named vectors or named list.

-For the example deSolve code, while users can use the initalValues as is (denim will ignore unused I1, I2 compartments), it is recommended to remove redundant compartments.
+For the example deSolve code, while the users can use the initalValues from the deSolve code as is (denim will ignore unused I1, I2 compartments as these sub-compartments will be automatically computed internally), it is recommended to remove redundant compartments (in this example, I1 and I2).

-For parameters, since rate and scale are already defined in the distribution functions, users only need to keep beta from the initial parameters vector.
+For parameters, since rate is already defined in the distribution functions, the users only need to keep beta and N from the initial parameters vector.
+We do not need to specify the value for timeStep variable as this is a special variable in denim and will be defined later on.

 # remove I1, I2 compartments